marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 }
 ```

-Now the code is readable and doesn't create unnecessary array anymore.
+Now, the code is readable and doesn't introduce unnecessary array anymore.

 #### map